-A video at MSDN blog shows Windows 8 booting real fast – under seven seconds.
+A video at the MSDN blog shows Windows booting real fast – under seven seconds.
 The computer used was an Ultrabook, a product of Intel that offers super-fast computing with the latest technologies embedded inside.
-The problem with Windows 8 is that it is boots real fast.
-For a moment, let us forget Ultrabook and consider a current day PC.
-These types of PCs too come with latest technologies and reduce the time taken for instructions to be carried out by operating systems.
+The ‘problem’ with Windows 11/10/8 is that it boots really fast.
+For a moment, let us forget Ultrabook and consider a current-day PC.
+These types of PCs too, come with the latest technologies and reduce the time taken for instructions to be carried out by operating systems.

-The question arises, if it boots faster, how can it be a problem in Windows 8?
-The problem is not faster booting but the side effects: Reduction of F2 and F8 time-periods to almost negligible intervals.
+The question arises, if it boots faster, how can it be a problem in Windows?
+The problem is not faster booting but the side effects: Reduction of F2 and F8 time periods to almost negligible intervals.
 This, in other words, means that you will not get sufficient time to press F8 for invoking the boot menu.
-That would be a problem – because you might want to start Windows in Safe Mode – for troubleshooting, system restore or any other purpose.
+That would be a problem – because you might want to start Windows in Safe Mode – for troubleshooting, system restores or any other purpose.

-Instead of using hardware interrupts to bring forward the boot menu, Windows 8 offers you three – software based – methods that present the boot menu.
+Instead of using hardware interrupts to bring forward the boot menu, Windows offer you three software-based methods that present the boot menu.
 The boot menu contains options for:

 - Loading another operating system